unclereeemus/ytmp/README.md

   * further, they (including 'a') also optionally accept a destination to add to with the positional -i option (accepts args like 'm') - it must come before the search option (like -i # sp|x/s [#]|a|z|<search>
     [--startwith ...] [<search>]). when used with 'sp', individual songs selected in playlists inherit the position to add to and they are only added to the queue when the playlist selections are finalized or cancelled. whether songs are already in the queue is not checked for so this may lead to copies of entries.

-  -af [#] ...	add entry # to $favorites_file. if no arg, print $favorites_file.
+  -af [#] ...	add entries to $favorites_file. if no arg, print $favorites_file.
   		accepts args like 'm'.

   e 		play entry #; can specify relative places with p|l|m like 'm'